Chala Bagundi: Plot

 Sivaji, although anguished and miserable with the ultimatum, heeds her words and leaves with Ganga to places unknown.
 Vamsi who tries to surprise Sivaji at midnight on his birthday gets a rude shock.
 He tries everywhere, but Sivaji is gone.
 One day, the watchman of his gated community approaches Vamsi and informs him of having witnessed Sivaji visiting Seetha and then later leaving in tears.
 Vamsi, furious that Seetha has information regarding Sivaji's disappearance, yells at her to tell the truth.
 Seetha, pissed off that Vamsi holds Sivaji on a pedestal, speaks of the true nature of her first encounter with Sivaji and that the scratches on her body she told were from a mad dog is actually the work of his best friend.
 Vamsi then reveals, he had known about it from the start.
 Vamsi had overheard Seetha, when she promises to put Sivaji through hell the very next day of her marriage with Vamsi.
 He explains how he had been aware of everything Seetha did to inflict pain on his friend and how he had suffered in silence.
 He even mentions that had he known of this incident sooner he would have somehow convinced her to marry Sivaji.
 Vamsi finally screams that he had enough and if she has a problem with his friend then he has no room for her in his life.
 Vamsi's parents try to convince her that Sivaji is not a bad person.
-He has made a mistake concerning her and he was remorseful and did everything in his power to do penance for it, even marrying a rape victim – in order to give her a happy martial life which would otherwise be denied to her.
+He has made a mistake concerning her and he was remorseful and did everything in his power to do penance for it, even marrying a rape victim – in order to give her a happy marital life which would otherwise be denied to her.
 (Back then and even now, some people tend to think that if a woman is raped then her life is done with- in regards to marriage and otherwise) Vamsi and his parents (indirectly) mention that Sivaji made an unintentional mistake under influence, for which he tried making amends, but Seetha has made plenty of mistakes, knowingly and she has even caused turmoil to another lady's (Ganga) marriage.
 How is she any better and can't she really forgive Sivaji?

 Seetha, concerned for her husband and regrettable of her actions, goes to Ganga's father and begs him to tell her about Sivaji's whereabouts, which he finally does.
 Sivaji lives in a humble lodgings in Vizag and works as a lorry driver.
 Ganga gets cured once she and Sivaji sleep together.
 Seetha reaches their place and ties a rakhi to Sivaji, proclaiming him as her brother and to save her husband, who had taken to writing Sivaji's name all over their bedroom wall in his blood.
 Sivaji rushes to Hyderabad and his sheer proximity is enough for Vamsi to regain consciousness.
 The usual breakdown of sentimental feelings, pleas and forgiveness takes place and they all live happily ever after.